driskull/ds2020/OUTLINE.md

-# Outline
+# Outline - Shift Shift O and hit enter on name

 - Thanks Euen
-- The ArcGIS JSAPI provides ready to use widgets, to help you build great apps without writing a lot of code
+- The ArcGIS JSAPI provides ready to use widgets, to help you build great apps with less code
 - I'd like to show how you can build an impactful app using a few of them
 - Heres the reference page for Popup
   - Popup gives you info about a feature, is automatically setup on a view